mikerockett/jumplinks/readme.md

 ### What it is

-Jumplinks is a Process module intended for ProcessWire 2.5, and is an enhanced version of the original [ProcessRedirects](https://processwire.com/talk/topic/148-release-redirects/) by [Antti](https://twitter.com/apeisa).
+Jumplinks is a Process module intended for ProcessWire 2.5, and is an enhanced version of the original [ProcessRedirects](http://modules.processwire.com/modules/process-redirects/) by [Antti Peisa](https://twitter.com/apeisa).

 ### What it does